 - A new incident is created for an alert if there is no open incident existing for the alert.

 - The incident property tokens available in the auto incident form can be used to customize the subject and description of the incident.

-- Enable Continous Learning to automatically escalate incidents to appropriate groups, priority or category using machine learning.
+- Enable Continuous Learning to automatically escalate incidents to appropriate groups, priority, or categories using machine learning.

 For Created Incidents: If an open incident (an incident in any state other than Closed) is available for the alert, the incident is updated instead of creating a new incident.

 Update Incident: Configure how to update existing incident of an escalated alert.
 The incident gets updated every time an escalated alert repeats with a state change.

 Update incident with latest alert description when alert state change: The latest alert description is appended to the conversation of the incident.
 No change to the status of the incident is made based on the escalated alert state.